FreddyStudio/townrejoiner/README.md

 Rejoins you on ponytown and others after being kicked from the session for AFK.

 ## How does it work?
-Basically what the extension does is, it will detect the play button (which is on the main pony.town screen) and if the play button exists (which it will when you get kicked) it'll click it for you even if you're off tab.
-Yes, you do not need to be on tab for this extension to work.
+The extension will detect the play button (which is on the main pony.town screen) and if the play button exists (it will when you get kicked) it'll click it for you even if you're off tab. **You do not need to be on tab for this extension to work.
+It will rejoin on ponytown even off tab.**

 ## How to install?
-Since my extension isn't available on the Chrome Web Store, you can install it manually:

 **Steps:**

 1. Enable Developer Mode: